robpetrosino/robpetrosino-academic-v2/content/authors/diogo/_index.md

 # Organizations/Affiliations
 organizations:
-- name: New York University Abu Dhabi (NYUAD)
+- name: New York University Abu Dhabi

 # Short bio (displayed in user profile at end of posts)
 #bio: